SoranoRinji/PFLD-Tensorflow2/README.md

+# PFLD Implementation with TensorFlow 2 (Compatible)
+This is a modified PFLD-Tensorflow repo which is compatible with Tensorflow 2 since original source is written for Tensorflow 1.
+Also, some bugs are fixed.

 # PFLD implementation with tensorflow
-It is an open surce program reference to https://arxiv.org/pdf/1902.10859.pdf , if you find any bugs or anything incorrect,you can notice it in the issues and pull request,be glad to receive you advices.
+It is an open source program reference to https://arxiv.org/pdf/1902.10859.pdf , if you find any bugs or anything incorrect,you can notice it in the issues and pull request,be glad to receive you advices.
 And thanks @lucknote for helping fixing existing bugs.

 ## Datasets